a row of terraced houses

 • Check your roof after a storm, to spot any damage early on

-• Maintain security of your home by checking on locks, external lights and gates regularly
+• Maintain security of your home by checking on locks, external lights, and gates regularly

 Prevention is the best tactic

-• Don’t ignore flickering lights, they could be a sign of a bigger problem
+• Don’t ignore flickering lights - they could be a sign of a bigger problem

-• Maintain your machines, they sometimes need a helping hand to run smoothly
+• Maintain your machines - they sometimes need a helping hand to run smoothly

-• Keep your home clean, insects and pests can creep up fast and getting rid of them can be a nightmare
+• Keep your home clean - insects and pests can creep up fast and getting rid of them can be a nightmare

-Your home, protected with Safeguard
+Your home, protected through Safeguard

-3 levels of cover to choose from and optional extras to add some extra cover, so your policy is suited to your needs.
+Three levels of cover to choose from and optional extras to add some extra cover, so your policy is suited to your needs.

 Get a quote online